-Looking to visit Connecticut in the Fall of 2022?
+10 Best Things to Do in Connecticut in the Fall

 Keep reading for the best ways to see Fall foliage in Connecticut, the best haunted houses and hayrides, fun apple orchards, and more.